Aerial photography of construction site

 Why do we build more primary than secondary schools?

-In recent years we've opened:
+In recent years we've opened these schools:

 Of course, new schools are just part of the picture.
 We’re also modernising and expanding existing secondary schools.
 This gives them better facilities and more places to meet the needs of current and future students.